Katerina Zacharia is a Professor of Classics and Chair of Classics & Archaeology at Loyola Marymount University in Los

 CLAR 4270 Representations of Greece: Ancient and Modern

 This course offers students the unique opportunity to study complex issues surrounding representations of Greece from the classical to the modern world through an interdisciplinary approach that highlights four areas of study: politics and economics; food and travel; theater and film; family, religion, and state.
-Students integrate study in the classroom with internships at the Los Angeles Greek Film Festival (LAGFF), set up by Prof. Zacharia in her capacity as the LAGFF Director of Education and Culture.
+Students integrate study in the classroom with internships at the Los Angeles Greek Film Festival (LAGFF), set up by Prof. Zacharia in her capacity as the LAGFF Director of Education.

 "Nelly's Iconography of Greece."
 Camera Graeca: Photographs, Narratives, Materialities Vol. 16 (2015).